anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 **Hyperparameter Tuning**
 * Tune the hyperparameters of the Decision Tree Classifier and Gradient Boosting Classifier using techniques such as Grid Search.
 Experiment with parameters like n_estimators, learning_rate, max_depth, and subsample.
-After Hyperparameter Tuning, The Model accuracy for Gradient Boosting imoroved from 89% to 90%.
-Retraining Decision tree improved its accuracy 0.9514866979655712 (95%)
+After Hyperparameter Tuning, The Model accuracy for Gradient Boosting improved from 89% to 90%.
+Retraining the Decision tree improved its accuracy by 0.9514866979655712 (95%)

-**Crriterai for Choice of Model to deploy**
+**Criteria for Choice of Model to Deploy**
 * Both the Decision Tree and Random Forest models have the same accuracy of approximately 0.9515, meaning they both correctly classify around 95.15% of instances.
 * But the Decision Tree model has a higher precision of approximately 0.9578 compared to the Random Forest model's precision of approximately 0.9450.
 This means that the Decision Tree model tends to make fewer false positive predictions compared to the Random Forest model.